ujaineel/Dominion483/README.md

 - AIs that can be run : AttackBotV1_0, BasicBotV1_0, DecisionTreePlayerV1_0, MoneyMakingBotV1_0, MontePlayer (relatively slow), MonteSerial (slower than MontePlayer), RushBotV1_0

 - If any errors are encountered, please save any error logs and report it to the authors(cx87974@umbc.edu, wcobb1@umbc.edu, roibu1@umbc.edu), and restart the driver.

+- Project Report : "Distributed Processing of a Round-Robin.pdf"